michael-marrero/All-About-Me/README.md

 I build distributed systems and full-stack products from zero to production.
 I care about correctness, reliability, and systems that are actually operable — explicit contracts, idempotent operations, structured observability, and predictable failure modes.
 Currently shipping at **Queue** (my own startup, accepted into HBS Foundry) and **Calico Care** (healthtech AI).

+## Currently Reading

+- *Why Machines Learn* — Anil Ananthaswamy
+- *Zero to One* — Peter Thiel
+- *In Love with the World* — Yongey Mingyur Rinpoche

 ---

 ## Technical Skills